keplersj/BoatCraft/README.md

 ## Half-Features (Needs work)
 - Dynamic Wooden Sticks (Again for the different wood types)
+-
+## Working on Now
+- ModStats
+- Blocks in Boats (Will put out integration tutorial when finished)

 ## Goals (Not even begun work on, might not even happen)
 - OreDictionary!